EmptySoulOfficial/MyBackup5/src/components/ui/Dropdown/Dropdown.md

 - Create Array in parent component and pass it to your Dropdown.
 - To get a value or call a function out of the Dropdown component, you also have to define a useRef and pass a prop (here as "exampleProp") into the const.
+- Pass an initial value via "initialValue"-prop as 'text' or via object-selector.
 - The Dropdown also uses an unique component ID and an optional class.
-- Pass an initial value via "initialValue"-prop as 'text' or via object-selector.
+- It's also possible to get the open / close state from the Dropdown component as boolean from the senCurrentState

 Example Array (in parent component):